archivesspace/tech-docs/development/build.md

 See the [setup instructions](http://archivesspace.github.io/archivesspace/user/running-archivesspace-against-mysql/) for initializing the database.
 The MySQL connector should be downloaded to `common/lib`.
 If you restore a database to use in development it may not play well with the tests.

+After setting up and creating the database you can run the migrations with:

+     build/run db:migrate

 ## Running the tests